bennymeg/Fabrication-Toolkit/README.md

 ☑ __Additional layers__: Comma-separated list of additional layers to include in the gerber archive.</br>
 ☑ __Set User.1 as V-Cut layer__: Merge User.1 layer with the Edge-Cut layer in production.</br>
+☑ __Use User.2 for an alternative Edge-Cut layer__: Use the User.2 instead of the Edge-Cut layer for the board outline in production.
+This is useful if you need process edges or panelization during production but still want to keep the individual outline for prototyping, 3D model exports, or similar purposes.</br>
 ☑ __Apply automatic translations__: Apply known translation fixes for common components.</br>
 ☑ __Apply automatic fill for all zones__: Refill all zones before generation production files.</br>
 ☑ __Exclude DNP components from BOM__: Exclude components the had been set a DNP from th BOM.</br>